Pages: [1] 2 3 ... 12 Next Go Down

 --- Original first post in this topic ---> temporarily off line.
-Didn't change a letter, but forum b@rfs on it Big Grin
+Didn't change a letter, but forum b@rfs on it :D

 oh well... maybe next time ...

-version history is in readme, last changes in last release post in this thread
+full version history is in readme, last changes near to last post in this thread, or on the Wiki

 try this link